VrushankPatel/interview-matters/java-text-blocks/README.md

 ## Common Pitfalls & Edge Cases

 - Trailing whitespace on lines may be preserved if not part of common indentation.
-- Empty lines at the start or end are handled carefully.
-- Mixing text blocks with regular strings requires attention to concatenation.

-## Common Pitfalls & Edge Cases

-- Trailing whitespace on lines may be preserved if not part of common indentation.
 - Empty lines at the start or end are handled carefully; leading/trailing empty lines are stripped.
 - Mixing text blocks with regular strings requires attention to concatenation and formatting.
 - Indentation is based on the closing `"""`; ensure proper alignment to avoid unexpected whitespace.